 If you are attempting to complete the entire course, we strongly recommend that you start prior to 11am in order to finish before the 4.30pm course and Village closures.

-Participants can register and start at any Village, where they can pick up their Event Passport, which includes a course map and official event wristband.
+Participants can register and start at any Village, where they can pick up their Event Guide, which includes a course map and official event wristband.
 There will be water stations at each Village for participants to fill up their own water bottles.

 You are encouraged to fundraise and donate online or on event day at any of the seven Villages, to support the work of Cancer Council NSW.